• Skip to primary navigation

 Folk Dances of North India

 Rouf Dance, Jammu & Kashmir – The Rouf is Kashmir’s springtime dance.
-While performing the Rouf, the performers split themselves
+While performing the Rouf, the performers split themselves in two groups and stand in their respective rows, while facing one another.

 During the dance, the performers bond with their fellow dancers by placing their arms around their shoulders on both sides.
 Next, the two rows of dancers move in the backward as well as forward direction.